NateWr/business-profile/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.1 =
+This update adds support for a Google Maps API Key.
+Since June 22, 2016, Google Maps will require all _new_ websites to use an API key in order to display maps.
+Instructions can be found near the new API Key field in your Business Profile.

 = 1.1 =
 This major update adds support for multiple locations, refactors the codebase to follow WP coding guidelines, and adds several templates and helper functions for customization.